Reviewed by Daniel Mirkovic

 However, their insurance premiums could increase, too.
 Since they were driving, the accident would go onto their driver’s licence record.
 So, if they have their own vehicle and car insurance, their provider would note any new at-fault accidents upon their annual renewal, and probably raise their rates accordingly.

-In Ontario, you can lend your car to another person and your insurance policy will cover them as long as they have a valid driver’s license and they’re not listed as an excluded driver under the policy.
+In Ontario, anyone with a valid driver’s licence can drive your car under your insurance policy, as long as they aren’t listed as an excluded driver.
 This only applies to one-time lending; someone who regularly drives your car (even once per month or so) needs to be listed on the policy.

 You can also drive someone else’s car in Ontario, under the same rules applying: as long as you have the owner’s permission, their policy will cover you.

-Car insurance is attached to the car.
+Car insurance follows the car, not the driver.
 So, even if you have car insurance for your own vehicle, you can’t hop into a different uninsured car and drive it around.

 Want to learn more?
 Visit our Car insurance resource centre for dozens of helpful articles.
 Or, get an online car insurance quote in under 5 minutes and find out how affordable personalized coverage can be.